 - A freephone number you can contact to obtain more information; and

-- Your data roaming limit is automatically set at a level which is close to, but does not exceed, €50 per month whilst travelling, that is, not exceeding €61.36 (including VAT and duty tax) per month, unless you haven't opted in to another financial limit;
+- Your data roaming limit is automatically set at a level which is close to, but does not exceed €50 excluding VAT per month whilst travelling (not exceeding €61.36 if including VAT and duty tax);

 - Should you not wish to benefit from this automatic cut-off, you can opt-out at any time free of charge by contacting your mobile operator;

 - Mobile operators may offer you other data roaming limits with different (higher or lower) maximum monthly financial or equivalent volume limits; and

 - A request from your part to remove the default cut-off limit or opt for another limit shall be carried out within one working day from receipt of your request, free of charge and without any other conditions or restrictions.